Landau levels in a time-dependent magnetic field: the Madelung fluid perspective: Quantum mechanics perspective

 We consider a non-relativistic, spinless particle of mass $m$ and charge $q$, evolving on the unbounded two-dimensional plane $(x,y)$ and subjected to an external electromagnetic field $\left( \mathbf{E} , \mathbf{B} \right)$.
 Its wave function $\psi$ is described by the Schrödinger equation

-For a homogeneous transverse magnetic field $\mathbf{B} = B(t) \mathbf{e}_z$, following \cite{heifetz2021zero}, we can choose the Landau gauge\footnote{The electromagnetic potentials, $\mathbf{A}$ and $V$, are defined up to a gauge, whose choice has no influence on the dynamics of the Madelung fluid since they do not affect the hydrodynamical fields, see the definitions \eqref{eq:fields} in section \ref{sec:fluid}.}:

-Generally speaking, the choice \eqref{eq:Landau_gauge} is valid regarding the Maxwell equations as long as the typical variation time of $B(t)$ remains large compared to the time it takes electromagnetic waves to travel through the system (quasi-static approximation), which is assumed here\footnote{Otherwise $\mathbf{E}$ and $\mathbf{B}$ together do not obey the induction equation.}.
-From now on let us use only dimensionless quantities, obtained by dividing time $t$ by a time scale $T$ and the spatial coordinates $x,y$ by a length $L$, chosen such that $L^2 / T = \hbar / m$.
-We also use the dimensionless magnetic field $b = (qT/m) B$ (which we will always assume positive from now on)\footnote{In the case of a constant magnetic field, if $L^2 / T = \hbar / m$ and $b=1$, then $T$ is the inverse of the cyclotron frequency and $L$ is called the magnetic length.}, so that equation \eqref{eq:Schrodinger} becomes
+where $\mathbf{B} = B(t) \mathbf{e}_z$ is a homogeneous transverse magnetic field, and $\mathbf{E}$ an induced electric field.
+Following \cite{heifetz2021zero}, equation \eqref{eq:Schrodinger} can be simplified in the Landau gauge\footnote{Generally speaking, the choice \eqref{eq:Landau_gauge} is valid regarding the Maxwell equations as long as the typical variation time of $B(t)$ remains large compared to the time it takes electromagnetic waves to travel through the system (quasi-static approximation), which is assumed here.
+Otherwise, $\mathbf{E}$ and $\mathbf{B}$ together do not obey the induction equation.}:

-with the Laplacian operator $\Delta = \partial_{xx} + \partial_{yy}$.
-The problem is now entirely defined by the initial condition and the function $b(t)$.
-Equation \eqref{eq:Schrodinger_bis} being invariant in the $x$ direction (hereafter, this coordinate will be referred to as zonal, adopting the geophysical fluid dynamics jargon in the equivalent context\footnote{In this paper we aim to connect the quantum mechanics and the geophysical fluid dynamics perspectives when addressing this problem, thus we use familiar jargons from the two disciplines.}), thus we can consider Fourier modes of wave number $k$ in this direction.
-The stationary solutions of equation \eqref{eq:Schrodinger_bis}, in the case of a constant magnetic field $b$ reads
+In this gauge, equation \eqref{eq:Schrodinger} is invariant in the $x$ direction (hereafter, this coordinate will be referred to as zonal, adopting the geophysical fluid dynamics jargon in the equivalent context\footnote{In this paper we aim to connect the quantum mechanics and the geophysical fluid dynamics perspectives when addressing this problem, thus we use familiar jargons from the two disciplines.}), thus we can consider Fourier modes of wave number $k$ in this direction: